 Various media sources have relied upon Mr. Astarita for commentary on issues relating to the securities laws and online legal issues, and he has been quoted in a number of publications, including the Wall Street Journal, The New York Times, Fortune Magazine, Forbes Magazine, The Los Angeles Times, The New York Law Journal, Ticker Magazine, Research Magazine, Registered Representative, On Wall Street, The Recorder, Legal Times, the New Jersey Star Ledger, the Internet Compliance Reporter, Investment Dealers' Digest, Compliance Reporter, Financial NetNews, Securities Industry Daily, the Bergen Record and the New York Post.

-Mr. Astarita frequently writes articles for various publications relating to the securities laws.
-From 1996 through 2000 he was the legal columnist for Research: Magazine.
+Research: Magazine.
 Most of his columns appear at The Securities Law Home Page.
 Some of those articles include: Introduction to Securities Arbitration, Introduction to the Federal Securities Laws, Registration of Investment Advisors, Hearing, Hearing, and Honoring and Enforcement of Arbitration Awards.
 A complete list of Mr. Astarita's articles, papers and commentaries is available online.
 He is also the principal commentator at the Securities Law Blog, which is updated weekly, and is well known on Twitter, Facebook and LinkedIn.

 Mr. Astarita can be reached by mail or telephone at the above address, or by email at firstname.lastname@example.org.